-With a diameter of 3,100km, Europa is slightly smaller than the Earth’s Moon.
-As Europa orbits Jupiter around 780 million km from the Sun, the surface temperature never rises above minus 160 Celsius; the ocean temperature is still unknown.
-Galileo is credited with discovering Europa, along with 3 larger moons of Jupiter, on January 8th 1610.
+With a diameter of 3,100 km (1,900 mi), Europa is slightly smaller than the Earth’s Moon.
+As Europa orbits Jupiter around 780 million km (485 million mi) from the Sun, the surface temperature never rises above minus 160 Celsius (-256 Fahrenheit); the ocean temperature is still unknown.
+Galileo is credited with discovering Europa, along with 3 larger moons of Jupiter, on January 8th, 1610.

 Reference: “Sodium chloride on the surface of Europa” by Samantha K. Trumbo, Michael E. Brown and Kevin P. Hand, 12 June 2020, Science Advances.

-The Goldschmidt conference is the world’s main geochemistry conference, hosted by the Geochemical Society and the European Association of Geochemistry.
-Held annually, it covers such material as climate change, astrobiology, planetary and stellar development and conditions, chemistry of Earth materials, pollution, the undersea environment, volcanoes, and many other subjects.
+The Goldschmidt Conference is the world’s main geochemistry conference, hosted by the Geochemical Society and the European Association of Geochemistry.
+Held annually, it covers such materials as climate change, astrobiology, planetary and stellar development and conditions, the chemistry of Earth materials, pollution, the undersea environment, volcanoes, and many other subjects.
 For 2020 the scheduled Hawaii congress has been moved online, and takes place from 21-26 June, see https:/